PrefectHQ/prefect/docs/tutorial/tasks.md

 description: Adding tasks to our flows
 tags:
     - tutorial
-    - configuration
     - tasks
-    - flows
-    - parameters
-    - caching
 ---

 Prefect tasks are a fundamental component of Prefect's workflow orchestration framework.
 While flows provide a high-level structure for organizing and executing your code, tasks add another atomic component that can be orchestrated and observed within the context of a flow.

-TIP

-Tasks cannot be called from other tasks directly, but they enable concurrency, allowing you to execute multiple tasks concurrently.
-This concurrency can greatly enhance the efficiency and performance of your workflows.
+!!! tip "Tasks cannot be called from other tasks directly, but they enable concurrency, allowing you to execute multiple tasks concurrently.
+This concurrency can greatly enhance the efficiency and performance of your workflows."

 To demonstrate the usage of tasks, let's modify our existing flow by adding some tasks.